Your children must be insured to cover medical and hospital fees. You can find more information about this on the Health Insurance page.

-The maternity department or clinic will inform the civil registry office your child is been born.
+The maternity department or clinic will inform the civil registry office of the district in which your child is born.
 You will then have to go to this office to have the birth officially registered.
-A child born in Switzerland of needs to be registered wihtin 3 days of the birth.
+A child born in Switzerland needs to be registered within 3 days of the birth.

 For public childcare services: the cost depends on the chosen type of childcare arrangement chosen and parental income.